Community Herbalist Program 2023-2024

-Have you been called by the plants into service? … amazed and transformed by the wisdom of the plants …. desire to share their teachings with others …
+Have you been called by the plants into service?
+Are you amazed and transformed by the wisdom of the plants?
+Do you have a desire to share their teachings with others?

-If the green path is speaking to you, then you are a student whom the Community Herbalist Program is designed for.
+If the green path is calling you, then you are a student whom the Community Herbalist Program is designed for.
 Please note, students are required to have successfully completed the two core curriculum prerequisites, Roots of Herbalism and the Family Herbalist Program in order to participate in this class.

 OUR COURSE CURRICULUM INCLUDES:

 Traditional Herbal Medicine and Historical Context